 Before you even start to look into photographers, have a think about the type and style of photography you’re looking for.
 Look online, look in magazines and newspapers.
-Think about the images you like but also consider the colours you’re drawn to, fonts and type faces you like.
+Think about the images you like but also consider the colours you’re drawn to, fonts and typefaces you like.
 You don’t even need to know why you like a photograph, if you like it make a note of it, take a screengrab, create a file of tearsheets from magazines.
-More often that not you’ll find that a clear style becomes apparent and you’ll start to build up a ‘look’.
+More often than not you’ll find that a clear style becomes apparent and you’ll start to build up a ‘look’.

 Do you have a few favourite websites and blogs?
 The chances are they’re not even in your field of business but that doesn’t matter.
 If you like them, write them down.